 - 1. Meet college requirements for admission.
 Submit official high school and previous college transcripts to the WMCC Admissions Department. - 2.
 Achieve a minimum total score of 60.0% or better on the ATI Test of Essential Academic Skills (ATI TEAS).
 Applicants are allowed three attempts.
-Test scores are valid for two years.
+Test scores are valid for three years.
 Contact the WMCC Admissions Office for exam dates and cost. - 3.
-Have completed science courses within five years of their first Nursing course at WMCC for the course to be eligible for transfer credit.
+Have completed science courses within five years of their first Nursing course at WMCC for the courses to be eligible for transfer credit.
 Transfer credits are awarded for Anatomy and Physiology I and II and Microbiology only if the grade is a C+ or better. - 4.
 Submit two professional references, work or education related.

-Applications are not complete until all the above mentioned documents have been received.
-To qualify for admission, applications must be completed by February 1.
-If availability remains after February 1, applications will be considered up until April 1.
+Applications are not complete until all the above-mentioned documents have been received.
+To qualify for admission, applications must be completed by March 15th.